-- a.
-Delivery Activities up to 1300 hours per annum - b.
+- i.
+Delivery Activities up to 1300 hours per annum - ii.
 Development Activities nominally 100 hours per annum

-22.3 Direct Learning
+24.3 Direct Learning

-(i) A full-time employee working exclusively in the direct learning mode shall do so on the basis of undertaking an annual teaching load of up to 760 hours.
+(a) A full-time employee working exclusively in the direct learning mode shall do so on the basis of undertaking an annual teaching load of up to 760 hours.